Learning to detect continuous gravitational waves: an open data-analysis competition: Abstract

 \section{Abstract}

-We report results of a public data-analysis challenge, hosted on the open data-science platform Kaggle, to detect simulated continuous gravitational-wave signals.
+We report results of a public data-analysis challenge, hosted on the open data-science platform Kaggle, to detect simulated continuous gravitational-wave signals (CWs).
 These are weak signals from rapidly spinning neutron stars that remain undetected despite extensive searches.
 The competition dataset consisted of a population of CW signals using both simulated and real LIGO detector data matching the conditions of actual CW searches.
 The competition attracted more than 1,000 participants to develop realistic CW search algorithms.
 We describe the top 10 approaches and discuss their applicability as a pre-processing step compared to standard CW-search approaches.
-For the competition's dataset, we find that top approaches can reduce the computing cost by 1 to 3 orders of magnitude at a $2\%$ dismissal probability.
-Additionally, the competition drove the development of new GPU-accelerated detection pipelines and extended CW-inspired statistics to other domains.
+For the competition's dataset, we find that top approaches can reduce the computing cost by 1 to 3 orders of magnitude at a false-dismissal probability comparable to standard CW searches.
+Additionally, the competition drove the development of new GPU-accelerated detection pipelines, which facilitated their adoption in other areas of gravitational-wave data analysis.
 We release the associated dataset, which constitutes the first open standardized benchmark for CW detection, to enable reproducible method comparisons and to encourage further developments toward the first detection of these elusive signals.